The Flash movie release date, cast, trailer, latest news and everything we know

 It seems like The Flash will be stuffed full of superheroes - as well as the two Batmans, The Young and Reckless star Sasha Calle will make her debut as the DCEU's Supergirl.

-The multiverse angle has prompted rumours that several more alternate versions of DC superheroes could appear, however – from a different dimension Wonder Woman to Brandon Routh’s Superman.
+The multiverse angle has prompted rumours that several more alternate versions of DC superheroes could appear, however - from a different dimension Wonder Woman to Brandon Routh's Superman.
+Even Smallville's Tom Welling admitted that he was open to appearing after he reprised his role as Clark Kent in the recent Crisis on Infinite Earths event.

 What is The Flash movie about?